Mentor for Organizations

 Marketing and Product are using different success measures for the same flagship initiative.
 Strategy is fragmenting into two stories.

 The top stated company priority appears in only 27% of team‑level commitments this month.
-Execution is drifting to second‑order goals.
+Execution is sliding toward second‑order goals.

 Signal architecture